c3lang/c3-web/src/content/docs/references/docs/examples.md

 Enums are always namespaced.

-Enums also define `.min` and `.max`, returning the minimum and maximum value for the enum values. `.values` returns an array with all enums.
+Enum support various reflection properties: `.values` returns an array with all enums. `.len` or `.elements` returns the number of enum values, `.inner` returns the storage type. `.names` returns an array with the names of all enums. `.associated` returns an array of the typeids of the associated values for the enum.

 ```c3
 enum State : uint